Non-Musculoskeletal

 trial.
 SETTING: Medical hospital.
 PATIENTS: Eleven adult men and women

-ranging in age from 18-44 yr with endoscopically
+ranging in age from 18-44 yr with endoscopically confirmed diagnosis of

-confirmed diagnosis of ulcer disease took part in the study as an
+ulcer disease took part in the study as an experimental group.
+The outcome

-experimental group.
-The outcome of 24 cases of uncomplicated ulcerous
+of 24 cases of uncomplicated ulcerous disease treated by usual medical

-disease treated by usual medical methods was analyzed as a control.
+methods was analyzed as a control.
+INTERVENTIONS: The experimental group

-(SMT) treatment from 5-22 days with a range of 3-14 procedures.
-The
+received spinal manipulative therapy (SMT) treatment from 5-22 days with a

-control group received traditional medical treatment (drug therapy and
+range of 3-14 procedures.
+The control group received traditional medical

-diet).
-The dietary regimen was standard for both groups.
-MEASUREMENTS: The
+treatment (drug therapy and diet).
+The dietary regimen was standard for

-effectiveness of the treatment was evaluated using clinical parameters and
+evaluated using clinical parameters and endoscopic examination performed

-care.
-CONCLUSIONS: Chiropractic practice often includes patients with
+traditional care.
+CONCLUSIONS: Chiropractic practice often includes

-treatment; however, the physiological basis for these results has yet to
+symptoms after treatment; however, the physiological basis for these

-be established.
+results has yet to be established.
 The normalization in segmental trophic

-innervation of the mucosal layer of the
+innervation of the mucosal layer of the intestine, and positive reaction

-intestine, and positive reaction of the whole body, are under discussion
+of the whole body, are under discussion as a possible mechanism for the